 And that’s mostly because of the darn sneaky sugars that make their way on to the table and into your meals without you even realizing it.

 Since I quit sugar, I’ve been reading labels and researching where hidden sugars are found.
-You see, I feel so much better since I cut foods and drinks with added sweetener out of my diet, and I don’t want to be tricked into eating sugar without knowing.
+I feel so much better since I cut foods and drinks with added sweetener out of my diet, and I don’t want to be tricked into eating sugar without knowing.

 HIDDEN SUGARS IN FOODS VS NATURAL SUGAR IN FOODS